Knowledge Base

 Upgrading USB Dongle License Keys

 Cinegy License Viewer is a tool for viewing licenses available on your Cinegy dongle, as well as for generating remote upgrade requests.
-Such upgrades are required for all USB dongles for all Cinegy products needing a USB license key.
+Such upgrades are required for all USB dongles used with Cinegy products that require a USB license key.

 This article describes the process of upgrading the currently used USB dongles to be compatible with the latest version of Cinegy software.